Possible l-bfgs improvements

 To fix it in 2019.2, we need to understand exactly where the line minimizer goes wrong and why.

-#29 Updated by Dmitry Morozov 27 days ago
+#29 Updated by Dmitry Morozov almost 2 years ago

 Yes, That's why I've spent last evening to check other implementations of L-BFGS in the following library:

 In both cases they indeed scale linesearch stepsize to 1.0/gnorm for the first iteration, which is steepest descent in the direction of gradient.
 However on the following iterations they always initialize linesearch stepsize with the 1.0 .
 And I couldn't find any normalization procedure for gradient or search direction.
 In both cases they use non-normalized vectors.